gm6379/MapKitAutocomplete/README.md

   - parameter text: The text to highlight
   - parameter ranges: The ranges where the text should be highlighted
   - parameter size: The size the text should be set at
-  - returns: A highlighted attributed with the ranges highlighted */ func highlightedText(_ text: String, inRanges ranges: [NSValue], size: CGFloat) -> NSAttributedString {
+  - returns: A highlighted attributed string with the ranges highlighted */ func highlightedText(_ text: String, inRanges ranges: [NSValue], size: CGFloat) -> NSAttributedString {
     let attributedText = NSMutableAttributedString(string: text)